operatingops/python_prod_script_pattern/README.md

   * Log events from other libraries (e.g. boto3) filtered to the same log level set for your script.
   * Output structured in JSON objects.
 JSON is cleaner to ingest than formatted strings and modern logging tools all support it (including AWS CloudWatch Logs).
 * An easy way to build and package.
-* An easy way to install a build without a git clone.
+* An easy way to install without a git clone.

 This project provides a demo of how to write production-ready scripts with these features.
-It also includes an example of a script that *isn't* ready for prod.
+It also includes an example of a script that *isn't* ready, so you can compare them.

 I've found that [tracking code coverage can hurt projects][coverage] and that [Python's style guide (PEP8) can be wasteful][pep8], especially for scripts (vs applications).
 However, this demo is written so you can copy/paste and tweak it.
 Many projects enforce coverage and PEP8, so this does the same to minimize the changes you'll need to implement.